Icyfiremario/Based-Engine/README.md

 # How to Use

-Clone the Repository into a floder and begin editing code to fit your games needs.
+Clone the Repository into a folder and begin editing code to fit your games needs.

 VS Code is reccomended for easy quick editing.